Chapter 1: College Kids for one More Night

 Oh, god.
 Vaughn.

-His memory was fuzzy, but he could vividly remember the distressed look on Vaughn's face as Rhys got closer to him.
-Although part of him was against using his friend for aide, he yelled out a fragile "Vaughn!"
+His memory was fuzzy, but he could vividly remember the distressed look on his best friend's face as he got closer to him.
+With that thought, part of him was against using his friend for aide.
+It didn't take too long for Rhys to give into his neediness.
+He yelled out a fragile "Vaughn!"
 It took a minute, but Vaughn scrambled into the room with a small smile.
 "Hey..."
 Rhys gulped, looking down at his feet.

 "Hey.
 How're you feeling?"
 Vaughn sounded like a broken record at this point, but Rhys didn't mind.
 It was nice knowing that someone was by his side no matter how stupid he was.
 His friend scooted forward and sat on the bed opposite of Rhys.